langchain-ai/langsmith-cookbook/README.md

 ## Using Feedback

-Harness user [feedback](https://docs.smith.langchain.com/evaluation/capturing-feedback) and other signals to improve, monitor, and personalize your applications.
+Harness user [feedback](https://docs.smith.langchain.com/evaluation/capturing-feedback), "ai-assisted" feedback, and other signals to improve, monitor, and personalize your applications.
 Feedback can be user-generated or "automated" using functions or even calls to an LLM:

 - [Streamlit Chat App](./feedback-examples/streamlit/README.md): a minimal chat app that captures user feedback and shares traces of the chat application.
     - The [vanilla_chain.py](./feedback-examples/streamlit/vanilla_chain.py) contains an LLMChain that powers the chat application.